MarsBased/handbook/guides/patterns/rails/form-composition.md

 end
 ```

 - (1) As we can see the form object is treated as any other Active Record object.
-Parameters are received in the same way and we "save" it in the same way.
+Parameters are received in the same way and we "save" them in the same way.

 ## `app/views/signups/new.html.erb`